nmiller2379/Portfolio.io/README.md

 # Portfolio

-For this web application, I created a portoflio that conists of three pages — an "about me," a "portfolio" and a "contact" page.
+For this web application, I created a portfolio that consists of three pages — an "about me," a "portfolio" and a "contact" page.
 <img src="assets/AboutMe.png" width=50%>

 # Installation/Usage